colinbdclark/mfa-thesis/annotated-bibliography.md

 ## Schweitzer, Howard. _On Waiting_.
 New York: Routledge, 2008.
 Print.

 An exploration of waiting "as such"--as a undirected experience of duration and deferral, rather than simply a transit zone on the way to goals and accomplishments.
 Provides a Bergsonian interpretation of waiting and attention, and explores co-extensivity and openness in artwork.

+## Sitney, P. Adams.
+"Ernie Gehr and the Axis." _Eyes Upside Down: Visionary Filmmakers and the Heritage of Emerson_.
+Oxford: Oxford University Press, 2008.

+Sitney devotes a full chapter to Ernie Gehr, who I will write about in terms of his films' ability, (via duration and "structural" concerns) to modulate our during- and after-the-fact embodiment and perception.
+Gehr's _Side/Walk/Shuttle_ literally transforms gravity _in our real experience_ via its patient and poetic formal operations.

+Sitney: "the film operates within a gravitational field in which traction, friction, and the position of the body play crucial roles in our sense of place" (232), where "groundlessness is as central to Gehr's cinematic oeuvre as the allegory of the displaced person is to Mekas’s or the loss of home to Brakhage in his Visions in Meditation series" (235).

 ## Stiegler, Bernard. _Technics and Time, 3; Cinematic Time and the Question of Malaise_.
 Stanford: Stanford University Press, 2011.
 Print.